polaris-slo-cloud/polaris-slo-framework/README.md

 ## Features

-The SLOC project offers/will offer (the project is still under development) the following features:
+The Polaris project offers/will offer (the project is still under development) the following features:

 * SLO Script, a language and framework for
     * developing complex SLOs, based on one or more metrics